nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 Here we extract the events more concisely by sending the parameter name to ``get``.
-This extracts the dictionary element with the key ``events`` rather than the whole status dictionary.
+This extracts the dictionary element with the key :hxt_ref:`events` rather than the whole status dictionary.
 The output should look like :numref:`VM-neuron` and :numref:`spikes-one-neuron`.
 If you want to execute this as a script, just paste all lines into a text file named, say, ``one-neuron.py`` .
 You can then run it from the command